mokimokheonpark/Straights/README.md

 ## License

-This project is dedicated to the public domain, under the terms of the [Unlicense](http://unlicense.org/).
-You may use, modify, and distribute this code without restriction or attribution.
+The project is licensed under the MIT License.